Alf McClelland: State politics

-McClelland twice attempted to enter state politics before his 1920 victory, losing to Labor-turned-Nationalist MLA George McDonald in Bingara at a 1916 by-election and again in 1917.
+McClelland was elected to parliament at the 1920 state election.
+He twice attempted to enter state politics before his 1920 victory, losing to Labor-turned-Nationalist MLA George McDonald in Bingara at a 1916 by-election and again in 1917.
 In 1920, on his third attempt, he was elected as the sole Labor member in the multi-member electorate of Northern Tablelands.
 He was easily re-elected in 1922 and 1925, but faced a very difficult race in 1927.
 The multi-member system had been abolished, and McClelland had chosen to contest the newly recreated seat of Armidale, which saw him challenged by prominent Country Party MLA David Drummond; Drummond won the seat in a landslide.
 He achieved a brief political comeback in 1930, winning newly recreated Dubbo, but lost it to the Country Party's George Wilson in the Labor defeat of 1932.
 McClelland again contested the seat in 1935, but was defeated, and did not run for public office again.

+Personal life

 McClelland became a farmer at Northmead after leaving politics.
+He died in Sydney on 29 January 1969 and was cremated at Rookwood Cemetery.

-His son, Doug McClelland, was a Senator from 1962 to 1987, and was a minister in the Whitlam government.
+McClelland's son, Doug McClelland, was a Senator from 1962 to 1987, and was a minister in the Whitlam government.
 His grandson, Robert McClelland, was federal Attorney-General from 2007 to 2011.